 Roll down top at least 4-5 times and clip ends.

-Open cap and squeeze valve to expel air from the Scrubba wash bag
+Twist the valve and press down on the bag to expel any excess air from the Scrubba wash bag

 Press down and rub clothes against the Scrubba wash